 Shape your Reverb

-Ok, so, you’ve sent your drum buss to a reverb only to find out that your low end turns up to be a mess and your high end makes your ears hurt, so, what to do?
+Ok, so, you’ve sent your drum buss to reverb only to find out that your low end turns up to be a mess and your high end makes your ears hurt, so, what to do?
 On the aux channel, insert an EQ before the reverb.
-There’s a specific EQ curve for drums called abbey road curve that works great: HPF everything below 500 Hz, LPF everything above 5 kHz and a gentle 2 or 3 dB notch around 2.5 kHz.
+There’s a specific EQ curve for drums called the abbey road curve that works great: HPF everything below 500 Hz, LPF everything above 5 kHz and a gentle 2 or 3 dB notch around 2.5 kHz.

 Ok, but how about those annoying “s” on the vocal track?
 Well, first of all, you should also insert an EQ before the reverb to filter the lows and highs (500 Hz and 10 kHz is a good starting point), but, also, before the EQ, you should insert a De-Esser.

-Another good measure for shaping reverbs is to use a compressor after the reverb for some tightening, and also, it is a good idea to insert an EQ after compressor to compensate some frequencies.
+Another good measure for shaping reverbs is to use a compressor after the reverb for some tightening, and also, it is a good idea to insert an EQ after the compressor to compensate for some frequencies.

 This means, that you should definitely try this chain on your aux for vocals: